 It may not seem like much, but in a season where every sneeze feels like a storm brewing, this small layer of comfort often makes a real difference.

-Stronger Tummies, Fewer Allergies — Supporting Gut Health
+Stronger Tummies, Fewer Allergies — Supporting Gut Health in Kids

 Over time, I’ve learned that a healthy gut plays a surprising role in managing allergies.
 Our digestive system is home to billions of bacteria that help regulate the immune response — and when that balance is off, kids may become more sensitive to allergens in their environment or food.
 That’s why I now pay more attention to what goes into their little tummies.